BattletechModders/ConcreteJungle/README.md

 * Test AoE effect ordering
   * How to prevent the turrets from taking damage
 * WTF won't building highlighting work?
 Probably not a huge deal
+* Spawn turrets 50/80% up building
+* Add quips on trap spawn
+* Add audio to quips
+* Select candidate buildings from closest to furthest (prevent buildings at back of pack)
+* Move turrets higher on spawn
+* Make sure turrets salvage isn't included
+* Check that a building isn't marked a condition mid-mission
+* Give turrets a 'free-turn' during the ambush moment?
+* Remove candidate buildings when they become infantry / vehicle traps

+Quips:

+* Get'em boys!

+* Boom.
+Headshot.

+* Charge!

+* Focus fire!

+* Concentrate on the lead!

+* Open Fire!

+* Wrong neighborhood, fucko